An invariance principle for stochastic heat equations with periodic coefficients

 \begin{section}{Introduction and main results}

-A general theory of central limit theorem for additive functionals of reversible Markov processes is developed in \cite{KV86}, based on a martingale-decomposition of the targeted functional.
-This method is extended to non-reversible cases in many references, e.g. \cite{KO03}, \cite{LY97}, \cite{OS95} and \cite{V95}.
-Combined with It\^{o}'s formula, this method can be used to prove the central limit theorem for diffusion processes in finite dimensional space $\mathbb{R}^d$ with both periodic and random coefficients, as illustrated in \cite[Chapter 9]{KLO12}.
-In the present paper, we extend this strategy to the case of infinite dimensional diffusion processes.
+A central limit theorem for additive functionals of reversible Markov chains and processes is established in \cite{KV86}, based on a martingale-decomposition of the targeted functional.
+Their method is extended to non-reversible cases with various kinds of conditions (e.g., \cite{LY97,MW00,OS95,V95}).
+Combined with It\^{o} formula, this method can be used to prove the central limit theorem for finite-dimensional diffusion processes with periodic coefficients, as illustrated in \cite[\S9.1]{KLO12}.
+In the present paper, we extend this strategy to the case of infinite-dimensional diffusion processes.